ioanadamo/Calculate-Bowling-Game-Score/README.md

 In order to download and run the app on your PC, please take the following steps:

-1. In the terminal of your PC introduce `git clone https://github.com/ioanadamo/Calculate-Bowling-Game-Score`
+1. In the terminal of your PC introduce `https://github.com/ioanadamo/Calculate-Bowling-Game-Score.git`
 2. Move to the folder of the repository
 3. Still in the terminal introduce `npm init` and click enter until it's asking _Is this OK?_ and please type _yes_ and click enter.
 4. Introduce in the terminal `npm install --save-dev jest`